datalayer/examples/mistral-instruct-tuning/README.md

 Let's pick a question and let's compare before and after fine-tuning.

 ```
 You are a powerful text-to-SQL model.
 Your job is to answer questions about a database.
-You are given a question and context regarding one or more tables.\n\nYou must output the SQL query that answers the question.
+You are given a question and context regarding one or more tables.

+You must output the SQL query that answers the question.

 ### Input:
 Which Class has a Frequency MHz larger than 91.5, and a City of license of hyannis, nebraska?